utilmeta/utype/docs/en/guide/type.md

 * **Array constraints**: constrain element uniqueness, contained types for list values ( `unique_items`, `contains`)

 !!! note
-	For more elaborated constraint params, please refer to [Rule - constrain type](/references/rule)
+	For more elaborated constraint params, please refer to [Rule API References](/references/rule)

 These built-in constraints can basically cover most use cases, In addition, utype also supports custom constraints and custom verification logic, which we will introduce later.